bob134552/Battlestations/README.md

 3. Write your apps name and select a region close to you.
 4. From the app page select "Deploy" and connect to the GitHub cloned repository from before.
 5. For the app to work there are a few settings required, Select the "Settings" tab.
-6. Click Reveal Config Vars to show this.
+6. Click Reveal Config Vars to show them.

 <img src="README_TESTING_IMAGES/config-vars.png" alt="config-vars">